keketso-prog/AWS-RE-START-JOURNEY/Lab-Assessments/Compute.md

 ##   COMPUTE
-Under compute ill share 2 labs
+Under compute i WIll share 2 labs
 #  FIRST LAB : EC2

-I had to make a lab that introduced me to Amazon EC2. 💻 After doing the lab, the outcome was to learn the following Launch a web server with termination protection enabled
+- I had to make a lab that introduced me to Amazon EC2.
+- After doing the lab, the outcome was to learn the following
+- Launch a web server with termination protection enabled

 - Monitor Your EC2 instance